xalitoarriaza/help/docs/install-craft-2.md

 ### Migrate database

-Database migration is straight forward: Export the database of the local installation and import it to your fortrabbit App.
+Database migration is straight forward: export the database of the local installation and import it to your fortrabbit App.
 You can use a [GUI](mysql#toc-mysql-guis) or the shell.
 From the shell you start out by [opening up a tunnel](mysql#toc-shell-tunnel-mysql) and then use `mysqldump` to export and `mysql` to import:

 ```bash
 # on your local machine